 Paul goes on in 2Corinthians to tell us more about that moment:

 2Cor.
 5:10 For we must all appear before the judgment seat of Christ, so that each one may be recompensed for his deeds in the body, according to what he has done, whether good or bad.

-After our physical body dies, Paul says we appear before the judgment seat of the Lord to receive our rewards for service to the Lord.
+After our physical body dies, Paul says we appear before the judgment seat of the Lord in spirit form to receive our rewards for service to the Lord.

-The story told in Luke 16 is an account of life after death prior to the death and resurrection of the Messiah.
-During the time prior to Christ's death and resurrection, sous could not enter into heaven, since the atonement of Christ had yet to be accomplished.
-God held the souls of believers in Sheol waiting until Christ descended after death and set free these captives, as Paul describes in Ephesians 4.
+Prior to Jesus' death and resurrection, the process operated a little differently.
+A story told by Jesus in Luke 16 give us an account of life after death prior to the death and resurrection of the Messiah.
+During the time prior to Christ's death and resurrection, souls could not enter into heaven, since the atonement of Christ had yet to be accomplished.
+Therefore, God held the souls of believers in a place of comfort, called Abraham's Bosom, waiting until Christ descended after death and set free these captives, as Paul describes in Ephesians 4.